 Damages

 You must show that the motorcycle crash caused by the at-fault party’s negligence resulted in economic and non-economic losses.
 Motorcycle accidents can be expensive.
 You may experience injuries that take months or years to heal.
 In some cases, you could suffer effects for the rest of your life.
+Understanding the damages you can recover after a Michigan motorcycle accident is essential.
 In a motorcycle accident claim, you can prove these damages and seek financial recovery for your losses, including:

 Motorcycle victims may lose mobility, experience disability, or be otherwise unable to engage in motorcycle riding or other activities they previously enjoyed.
 Any losses that compromise the victim’s quality of life may be pursued in a personal injury claim.